-- Completion of dual enrollment courses Student Success Skills (SLS1101) and Introduction to Information Technology (CIS1000) or another technology-based course within first year of enrollment. - Internship: All students are expected to satisfactorily complete the Clark Internship as part of our Career Program, which includes completion of dual enrollment course Personal and Career Development (SLS1421). - Bright Futures Scholarships: Students will register for Bright Futures after December 1st prior to their graduation year by completing the Florida Financial Aid application online.
-Workshops and parent information sessions will be held to assist completing the required Free Application for Student Financial Aid (FASFA). - Other assistance for scholarship and college applications is available by request through Clark Student Services.
+- Completion of dual enrollment courses Student Success Skills (SLS1101) and Introduction to Information Technology (CIS1000) or another technology-based course by the end of grade 10. - Internship: All students are expected to satisfactorily complete the Clark Internship as part of our Career Program, which includes completion of dual enrollment course Personal and Career Development (SLS1421). - Bright Futures Scholarships: Students will register for Bright Futures after December 1st prior to their graduation year by completing the Florida Financial Aid application online.
+Workshops and parent information sessions will be held to assist completing the required Free Application for Student Financial Aid (FASFA).

+• Other assistance for scholarship and college applications is available by request through Clark Student Services.